Adventure Team Specialist

 NLC positions are volunteer positions.
 We do offer a $200 travel stipend for everyone hired onto the NLC Staff Team.

-Miniwanca will provide transportation on the 10th from the Grand Rapids airport and bus station.
-It’s also common for staff members to carpool from different cities.
-A travel form will be made available once you are hired where you can let us know what your travel arrangements are.
+Miniwanca will provide transportation on the 8th from the Grand Rapids airport and bus station.
+It is also pretty common for staff members to carpool from different cities.
+A travel form will be made available once you are hired so you can let us know what your travel arrangements are.

 That is totally okay!
 We are always looking to build a staff that is representative of our participant community, and many participants will be new as well.
 So long as you are open to new experiences and people, we are open to having you join our team.